Consignment Systems

 An advantage of 'cash drawers' is that each employee could have his or her own 'till' or drawer from which he or she processes sales.
 A program like Best Consignment Shop Software Diamond Edition allows for real-time auditing of the employee's drawer to help prevent theft.
 (The program also can lock any employee out of any part of the program and prevent discounting at POS as well as voiding sales - common theft risks.

-Barcode scanners can make POS checkout a breeze and they can help prevent loss by producing accurate price entry.
-Scanners are plug-n-play input devices just like keyboards and mice, saving the time it takes to populate a 'line item' with Item ID, Description, Price and Owner information.
-Without scanners the clerk must enter an Item ID, select from a list of items or key in an unlisted item (an item not in the software' inventory database).
+Barcode scanners can make POS checkout a breeze, and they can help prevent loss by producing accurate price entry.
+Scanners are plug-n-play input devices just like keyboards and mice, saving the time it takes to populate a 'line item' with Item ID, Description, Price, and Owner information.
+Without scanners, the clerk must enter an Item ID, select from a list of items, or key in an unlisted item (an item not in the software's inventory database).

 Consignment Software Systems